php/web-doc/tutorial/structure.md

 # Manual sources structure

 ## Downloading sources
-PHP Manual sources are currently stored in Subversion (SVN) repository.
-You don't need SVN access to checkout (download) them, but you need it if you want to send your changes to our server.
+The PHP Manual sources are currently stored in our Subversion (SVN) repository.
+You don't need SVN access to checkout (download) the files, but you do need it if you want to send your changes to our server.

 This tutorial assumes that you have basic knowledge about SVN.
-If not, you can read {TODO}.
-In order to checkout manual files, use following command:
+If not, you can read [Version Control with Subversion](http://svnbook.red-bean.com/).
+In order to checkout the manual files, use the following command:

 ```
 svn checkout https://svn.php.net/repository/phpdoc/modules/doc-{LANG} phpdoc
 ```

-This command will create directory named phpdoc, however, the name can be anything you wish.
-This directory will contain folder with sources of your language (named *{LANG}*) and *doc-base* with some helpful tools.
+This command will create a directory named `phpdoc` (the name can be anything you wish).
+This directory will contain a folder with the sources of your chosen language (named *{LANG}*) and a *doc-base* folder, which is home to some helpful tools.

 ## Files structure
-**Note for translators:** if any of source files doesn't exists in translation, English content will be used in building process.
-This means that you *cannot* place untranslated files in your translation tree.
-Otherwise, it will lead to mess, confusion and may break some tools.
+**Note for translators:** if any of the source files don't exist in your translation, the English content will be used during the building process.
+This means that you *must not* place untranslated files in your translation tree.
+Otherwise, it will lead to a mess, confusion and may break some tools.

-Structure of manual sources is rather intuitive.
-The most complicated part is documentation for extensions (which is the biggest part of manual, because all functions are grouped into extensions).
+The structure of the manual sources is hopefully rather intuitive.
+The most complicated part is the documentation for extensions, which is also the biggest part of manual as all functions are grouped into extensions.

 The documentation for extensions is located in `/phpdoc/{LANG}/reference/extension_name/`.
 For example, the calendar extension documentation exists in  `/phpdoc/{LANG}/reference/calendar/`.
 There you'll find several files:
 - *book.xml* - acts as the container for the extension and contains the preface.
 Other files (like examples.xml) are included from here.
 - *setup.xml* - includes setup, install and configuration documentation
-- *constants.xml* - lists all constants the extension declares, if any
+- *constants.xml* - lists all constants that the extension declares, if any
 - *configure.xml* - usually this information is in setup.xml, but if the file exists it is magically included into setup.xml
-- *examples.xml - various examples
+- *examples.xml* - various examples
 - *foo.xml* - example, foo can be anything specific to a topic.
 Just be sure to include via book.xml.

 A procedural extension (like calendar) also has: